1runeberg/RunebergVRPlugin/README.md

 **For a version compatible with UE 4.16 [CLICK HERE](https://github.com/1runeberg/RunebergVRPlugin/tree/4.16)**

 ## Latest Release Notes (UE 4.17)
+3.0:
+	- New Teleport Fade In & Out Options (Teleport)
+	- New Configurable beam/arc boundary object types (Teleport)
+	- New Option to have target mesh indicator to face player camera (Gaze)
+	- New Configurable grabbable object types - not auto attached (Grabber)
+	- New Radial trace grab, allows main Grabber component to act like  the SimpleGrabber component (Grabber)
+	- New Base content - hand, beam, whiteboxing shaders (Plugin)
+	- Fixed HMD location offset issue (Teleport)
+	- Fixed issue with Front Gaze Variable struct members not properly accessible in Blueprint (Gaze)
+	- Fixed compiler warnings (Plugin)

 2.73:
     - Bugfix Teleport HMD Type check causes crashes when no HMD device is available